ashah2012/ashah2012.github.io/_posts/2018-08-13-apache-kafka-producer-api.markdown

 ## Configurations

-All the configuration data is written in `java.util.Dictionary.Hashtable.Properties` and passed as contructor parameter while instantiating a `Producer`.
+All the configuration data is written in `java.util.Properties` and passed as contructor parameter while instantiating a `Producer`.

 Sample code snippet illustrating few configurations for the Producer :